We Publish Our Accuracy Numbers. Here's Why.

 It also changes the sales conversation.
 Instead of "trust us, our AI is great," the conversation becomes "here are the numbers, here's the methodology, here's where we're strong, here's where we're still working."
 That's a better conversation for everyone involved.

-We think every construction AI vendor should publish their accuracy data.
-Not because we're confident we'll always have the best numbers — but because the industry deserves to make informed decisions.
+We think every construction AI vendor should publish how they measure and what they run in production.
+Not because we're confident we'll always be ahead on every dimension — but because the industry deserves to make informed decisions.
 If you're asking contractors to trust AI with their procurement, show them the scorecard.

 Where this is going

-Complex mechanical schedules at 81% means we need better handling of merged cells, continuation tables, and non-standard layouts.
-Table alternates at 83.1% means we need better inference for footnote references and secondary equipment listings.
-These are specific, measurable problems — not hand-waving about "improving AI."
+Complex mechanical schedules and table alternates need better handling of merged cells, continuation tables, footnotes, and non-standard layouts.
+These are specific engineering problems — not hand-waving about "improving AI."

 Every month, we process more documents, collect more corrections, and retrain on a larger dataset of real construction documents.
 The accuracy curves are moving in the right direction.
-You can watch them on the benchmark page.
+Watch workload counts on the benchmark page; per-task scores land there next quarter.

 If you're evaluating construction AI tools, ask for the numbers.
 If they won't share them, ask why.